 - Improved drawer functionality

-This is especially valuable in high-density urban markets like Miami or Silicon Valley, where maximizing kitchen space is essential.
+This is especially valuable in Bay Area homes where maximizing kitchen space, storage, and functionality is essential.

 To further enhance both design and function, many homeowners pair cabinetry with custom countertops to create a seamless, high-end kitchen layout that improves workflow and aesthetics.